 - Injuries

-- Any injury within 2 minute and under that requires the game to be stopped, the clock stops with the injury.
+- Any injury within 2 minutes and under that requires the game to be stopped, the clock stops with the injury.

-- Any injury with more than 2 minutes remaining when the game is stopped, a maximum of 1 minute will come off the clock to assess the injury before the clock is stopped.
+- Any injury with more than 2 minutes remaining when the game is stopped, a maximum of 1 minute will come off the clock to assess the injury before the clock is stopped

 - No stick checks unless refs think a stick is outrageously illegal